pinacai/PINAC_Workspace/README.md

 > [!NOTE]
 > This is the forthcoming **v2.1** iteration of the application, which is currently in the development phase.
-At this time, this version of the application is not operational.
+At this time, this version of the application have many UI issues and some functionalities are missing.

 <div align="center">